 Data Types

-We will be using a variety of objects to operationalize our use of R. Here we’ll discuss briefly the important types of objects and how they should be used.
+We will be using a variety of objects to work effectively with R. Here we’ll discuss briefly the important types of objects and how they should be used.

 Objects and OOP

-R is an Object-Oriented Programming (OOP) language which means it functions best by storing things as “objects”.
+R is an Object-Oriented Programming (OOP) language which means it works by storing information and data in “objects”.
 An object is a data structure that has some attributes and a set of methods that act on those attributes.

-Object-oriented languages (often called “high-level” languages) are typically more intuitive, as whenever you want to assign some value(s) to a variable and save those values for later, you can make the variable to an object which will be saved by R in the environment for future use.
+Object-oriented languages (often called “high-level” languages) are typically more intuitive, as whenever you want to assign some value(s) to a variable and save those values for later, you can assign these values to a variable, and this variable becomes an object which will be saved by R in the environment for future use.

 Data Types